 I have always been walking one way or another.
-My mindset and my technique has changed trough time.
+My mindset and my technique has changed with time.
 The basic is simple – one step at a time.
-When I spent 115 days cycling through Australia I tended to say that while walking you see more of less… Today, for me it’s more to it.
+When I spent 115 days cycling through Australia I tended to say that while walking you see more of less… Today, its more in it than this.
 For me walking is meditation or even a form of medication.
 After a day out on the trails my body is tired but my mind is clear and at ease.
-It’s not only transportation, it is a way of living for me.
+It’s not only transportation, it is a way of living.
 Here I share some of my thoughts.

 Today I tend to walk towards the goal and not to the goal.
 Sure I’m going there, but the mentality is different.
 Be humble to the task in front of you and to yourself.